Associate Professor of Information Technology,

 Old Dominion University, December 2008

-Hello, my name is Kelley Barnes.
-I am an Associate Professor of Information Technology for SVCC.
-I teach various courses here at SVCC in the Information Technology area.
-Currently I am heading up an initiative to start a GIS certficate at our college.
-This refers to Geospatial Information Systems which is currently a group of highly demanded skills which offers those that possess it many opportunities.
-I enjoy teaching and working with students, face-to-face, as well as in online environments.
-If you have any questions about my courses or the Geospatial Information Systems, please email me at email@example.com.
+Hello, my name is Kelley LaPrade.
+I am an Associate Professor of Information Technology for Southside Virginia Community College.
+I began teaching here at SVCC as an adjunct in 2002 and became a full-time instructor at the college in August 2004.
+I teach various courses here at SVCC in the Information Technology Department.
+Those areas are as follows: Information Technology Essentials, Information Technology Programming, as well as in the area of Networking and Security.
+Currently I am heading up an initiative to start a Cybersecurity program at our college which will lead to us obtaining our CAE2Y which is the recognition of the National Center of Academic Excellence In Cyber Defense Two-Year Education.
+I enjoy teaching and working with students, face-to-face, as well as in online environments, as well as working on projects here at the college to provide our student with opportunities to learn cutting edge skills which are needed in today's workforce.
+If you have any questions about my courses or in regards to our Cybersecurity project, please email me at firstname.lastname@example.org.
 Below I have listed some of the courses I teach in online and seated environments with brief course descriptions to assist with informing you a little about my courses, as well as the required materials.

 -Microsoft Outlook 2007 Certification